WestonSpiro/TheColdCrawler/README.md

 User inputs the desired URL and desired file name

-TheColdCrawler prints the results to the terminal and creates a text file with the results
+The_Cold_Crawler prints the results to the terminal and creates a text file with the results

 Weston Spiro 2022